 Photo of the Tasaday tribe by John Nance.

-Amid all the horse-type people in the crowded room, I was randomly joined at my table by a friendly guy and his wife.
+Amid all the horse-industry people and equestrians in the crowded room, I was randomly joined at my table by a friendly guy and his wife.
 My paradigm automatically flagged him as most likely another horse trainer, but casual conversation over dinner proved otherwise.

 As it turns out, the man was journalist John Nance — journalist, author, one hell of an adventurer, and a fellow vagabond.
 He was also involved with the Tasaday tribe discovery in the Philippines and shot the first pictures of the recently contacted tribe.
 I had no idea, but the guy sitting next to me was teeming with stories and life experiences.
 I could have listened to his adventures all night.